petark7/ecommerce/README.md

 # Bluzify - a web shop for clothes
 See demo: https://bit.ly/ecommerceappfikt

-A simple e-commerce web application developed using modern technologies: ReactJS for building the user interface, TailwindCSS for styling, Firebase as a backend service, and FakeStoreAPI for testing functionalities.
+A simple e-commerce web application developed using modern technologies: ReactJS for building the user interface, TailwindCSS for styling, Firebase as a backend service, and FakeStoreAPI for product data.

 ## Screenshots